 Oncology bears a particular potential for translating research findings from the laboratory into clinical applications.
 Innovative strategies are urgently needed in the areas of diagnosis, patient risk stratification and treatment.
 The focus of the Division is to develop translational research programmes and clinical research.
 The tenet of the Division’s plans is that any significant progress toward the cure of cancer can only be based on an improved understanding of its pathogenesis, which, in turn, will lead to the development of improved diagnostics and more rationale therapeutic interventions.

-The division is organized into 11 basic research units and 22 clinical research units with a total number of over 130 scientists including clinician-scientists.
+The division is organized into several basic and translational research units with a total number of over 80 scientists, including clinician-scientists.
 It comprises the Urological Research Institute (URI).
-View all the research units here.

 Extensive collaborations and joint activities will accelerate the implementation of translational research through access to a large number of patients and samples and combined resource platforms.